Community services workers (CSWs) help people dealing with serious personal and social problems. But this career is about so much more than that.

 Helping someone achieve and maintain sobriety is like giving them a new lease on life.
 Not to mention, successful recovery has positive ripple effects on every person connected to your client—spouse, children, friends, colleagues, extended family members, and society at large.

 We all benefit from beating addiction.
 This is a very powerful way CSWs can make lasting, positive changes in their local communities.

 Are you considering a career in social services?

-Your next step is to speak with Admissions about training options.
+Your next step is to speak with admissions about training options.
 Herzing College Ottawa offers a comprehensive 12-month Community Services Worker diploma.
-The program includes an 8-week internship at a community organization.
+The program includes an eight-week internship at a community organization.